readybadger/yoco-cash-register/README.md

 - [ ] Component tests
 - [ ] Proper i18n, especially for translations
 - [ ] Enhancements to the POS functionality (barcode scanner, SKUs to charge objects, etc.)
+- [ ] Persisted settings through a local kv store or remotely